jacobdjwilson/awesome-annual-security-reports/README.md

 **Disclaimer:** The reports in this collection are limited to content which does not require a paid subscription, membership, or service contract.
 There are a variety of different business models and drivers that would cause information to be put behind a paywall, I would like to respect those companies and individuals.
 Consult the original authors for licensing of any report content.

 **Limitations:** This is **not** a collection of project based information such as white papers, intelligence reports, technical specifications, or standards.
 I welcome all user submitted uploads or report requests, but we should draw a box around this _awesome_ list.
-All reports will be sourced from the original author when possible and uploaded to [Hybrid Analysis](https://www.hybrid-analysis.com/) for an additional level of confidence.
+All reports will be sourced from the original author when possible and uploaded to [Hybrid Analysis](https://www.hybrid-analysis.com/) for an additional level of confidence, result link will be included in the readme.md commit notes.

 **Acknowledgement:** I would like to give recognition for other works that inspired this collection.
 [Richard Stiennon](https://twitter.com/stiennon) and the comprehensive annual analysis of the cybersecurity industry is much more comprehensive than this repository.
 [Rick Howard](https://twitter.com/raceBannon99) and his cyber cannon list of must read books is a tremendous resource, both leadership and practitioner.